History of Leicester City F.C.: Matt Gillies (1958–1968)

 Gillies finally won silverware though in 1964.
 Leicester beat Stoke City 4–3 on aggregate to win the League Cup for the first time.
 Leicester also reached the League Cup final the following year, losing to Chelsea.
 In 1966, one of the club's most famous players, Gordon Banks, who played for eight years at Leicester, represented England at the FIFA World Cup, where he helped England become world champions and was also nominated for the Ballon d'Or, for European Football of the Year, still to this date, the only Leicester player to be nominated for that award.

-Leicester toured Zambia in the summer of 1968 only four years after Zambian independence, playing six games and winning them all, including three games against the Zambian national team and three games against representative XI sides.
+Leicester toured Zambia in the summer of 1968, playing six games and winning them all, including three games against the Zambian national team and three games against representative XI sides.
 City's visit was described as "probably the greatest occasion in the history of association football in Zambia" by Zambian president Kenneth Kaunda.

 After a bad start to the season and a bout of illness, Matt Gillies resigned in November 1968.
-His successor, Frank O'Farrell, was unable to prevent relegation, but the club reached the 1969 FA Cup Final for the final time to date, losing to Manchester City 1–0.
+His successor, Frank O'Farrell, was unable to prevent relegation, but the club reached the FA Cup final, losing 1–0 to Manchester City.
 Their relegation in 1969 ended a twelve-year stint in the top flight, the club's longest to date.

 Jimmy Bloomfield (1971–1977)

-In 1971, Leicester were promoted to Division One, and won the Charity Shield for the first time against Liverpool.
-Unusually, due to Division One champions Arsenal's commitments in European competition, Division Two winners Leicester were invited to play FA Cup winners Liverpool, beating them 1–0.
+In 1971, Leicester were promoted back to the First Division, and won the Charity Shield for the first time against Liverpool.
+Unusually, due to Division One champions Arsenal's commitments in European competition, Second Division winners Leicester were invited to play FA Cup winners Liverpool, beating them 1–0.
 Jimmy Bloomfield was appointed for the new season, and his team remained in the First Division for his tenure.
 It included popular players such as Keith Weller, Frank Worthington and Alan Birchenall, who continues to play a role at the club today, particularly well known for presenting half-time entertainment.
 Leicester reached the FA Cup semi-final in 1974.
 No period since Bloomfield has seen the club remain in the top division for so long.